daria-kotova/head-md-future-of-drawing/devLog.md

 # DevLog

-This is a file with my day-to-day progress.
+This is a file with my day-to-day progress on the project with Caran d'Ache on the future of drawing.

 ## 2023-11-25